-Nomination materials should be sent in one email to the chairs of the Awards Committee, Jennifer Birdsall and Jeanine Parisi, with "D20 Springer Award nomination" noted as the subject of the email.
+Nomination materials should be sent in one email to the chair of the Awards Committee, Jennifer Birdsall, with "D20 Springer Award nomination" noted as the subject of the email.
 The nomination materials will include the following:

 A letter of nomination by a senior scholar describing the nominee's qualifications and achievements of the nominee's research accomplishments.

 At least three published or in press papers.